Enforcement of Parenting Time Orders

 Parenting Time violations come in many different forms.
 A parent might generally follow the regular visitation schedule, but deny court-ordered holiday or school break time.
 Sometimes one parent makes plans which conflict with the court-ordered visitation schedule and just deny time, perhaps for a weekend, without any regarding for the other parent’s rights.
 In the most severe cases, some parents will just completely deny all parenting time, leaving kids to go weeks, months, or more without seeing the other parent.
 Courts take parental alienation very seriously and the remedies which may be afforded the aggrieved parent can be severe.

 If you’re being denied your court-ordered parenting time, don’t wait to act.
 Fortunately, statute indicates the parenting time disputes falling under C.R.S.
 14-10-129.5 shall be given priority on the court’s docket.
 In lay terms, this means that motions to enforce parenting time may be heard much faster than other child-related motions.
 Once the motion is filed, there will generally be a contested hearing.
 At this stage, each side will need to present whatever evidence they may have to support their claim.
-At Plog & Stein, P.C., our experienced Denver family law lawyers are adept at litigating all aspects of parenting time disputes, including taking them to trial.
+At Plog & Stein, P.C., our experienced Denver family issues lawyers are adept at litigating all aspects of parenting time disputes, including taking them to trial.
 Regardless of which side of a parenting time dispute you are on, we understand what it takes to effectively present your case and concerns to the court.
 We also understand that nothing matters more than your time with your kids.

 In Colorado, child custody orders, including those related to visitation, continue until a child reaches 18 years of age.
 Disputes regarding visitation can arise at any point along the way, becoming more complex as kids get older or parental alienation is involved.
-Having the right family law team on your side matters and the season parenting time attorneys at Plog & Stein, P.C. understand your concerns and what it takes to make sure your visitation orders are followed.
+Having the right family law team on your side matters and the season child visitation attorneys at Plog & Stein, P.C. understand your concerns and what it takes to make sure your visitation orders are followed.
 Our only goal is the best possible outcome for you, the client.

 For more information about how our firm can help you with your parenting time case, call our offices without delay.